Category Archives: 2006 Films

 A British drama centering on the world of teachers, illicit affairs, and sexuality, Notes on a Scandal (2006) is a superlative effort with thrills and drama galore.

-Featuring heavyweights like Judi Dench and Cate Blanchett there is no way this film could be a dud based on the acting alone.
 The chemistry between the women and the carefully crafted thrills created by director, Richard Eyre, make the film a compelling joy to view- perhaps multiple times for additional entertainment.

 Barbara is a spinster and a closeted lesbian, constantly writing in her journal for comfort- this is the main narrative of the story and is tremendously effective.

 When a young and attractive art teacher, Sheba Hart (Blanchett), arrives on the scene, Barbara fancies her and is determined to get closer.
-After Sheba begins an illicit affair with a male student, Barbara discovers the shenanigans and uses the situation to her advantage.

-The scandal results in both women’s careers being at risk as well as Sheba’s troubled home life coming to fruition.
+The scandal results in both women’s careers being at risk, as well as Sheba’s troubled home life coming to fruition.

 The best achievements, however, are with the superior acting of the two leads.
 With other lesser talents, this film might have suffered from too much melodrama and not enough meat.
-With great acting chops, Dench and Blanchett do not let this happen and instead treat the audience to a riveting affair.

-Interestingly, despite both actresses being leads, Dench received an Oscar nomination for Best Actress, while Blanchett went supporting.
 But there is no question that both actresses deserved the praises they reaped- and then some.

-As conflict and drama unfold, Barbara proves she is nobody to be messed with.
 Still, the character has an underlying vulnerable quality, simply yearning for affection and love from another woman.
 One wonders if she has ever really had the love she deserves.

-Dench is brilliant at revealing all of Barbara’s underlying nuances.
+Dench is brilliant at revealing Barbara’s nuances.

-The film poses an interesting moral question that will leave some viewers undoubtedly not a fan of Sheba’s.
-The fact that she lusts after an underage male, Steven Connolly (Andrew Simpson), and has relations with him, while having a husband and handicapped child at home may be too much for some.
+The fact that she lusts after an underage male, Steven Connolly (Andrew Simpson), and has relations with him, while having a husband and disabled child at home, may be too much for some.

-Surely, the character will not be championed by many, but I found Sheba complex and difficult to grasp.
 This complexity is to the filmmaker’s credit and allows for a more layered character study of both Sheba and Barbara- neither is cut and dry.

 These other possibilities left me wondering as I watched the film.
 Wisely, I think director Eyre got things just right.